nea89o/libautoupdate/README.md

         );
 ```

-You will have to specify an update source (currently either a `gistSource` or your own implementation),
+You will have to specify an update source,
 an update target (the file to replace), the version that is currently being ran, and a string id to prevent
 files from being overwritten.